-Our information systems, and those of our third-party service providers and vendors, are vulnerable to an increasing threat of continually evolving cybersecurity risks.
-These risks may take the form of malware, computer viruses, cyber threats, extortion, employee error, malfeasance, system errors or other types of risks, and may occur from inside or outside of our organization.
+Our operations, and those of our third-party service providers and vendors, depend in part on the proper functioning and availability of IT systems, networks, equipment, and software, and the security of those systems.
+These systems are vulnerable to an increasing threat of continually evolving cybersecurity risks.
+These risks may take the form of malware, viruses, cyber threats, extortion, employee error, malfeasance, system errors or other types of risks, and may occur from inside or outside of our organization.
 Cybersecurity risk is increasingly difficult to identify and quantify and cannot be fully mitigated because of the rapid evolving nature of the threats, targets and consequences.
 Additionally, unauthorized parties may attempt to gain access to these systems or our information through fraud or other means of deceiving our third-party service providers, employees or vendors.
-Our operations depend, in part, on how well we and our suppliers protect networks, equipment, information technology ("IT") systems and software against damage from several threats.
-We have entered into agreements with third parties for hardware, software, telecommunications and other services in connection with our operations.
-Our operations and mining operations also depend on the timely maintenance, upgrade and replacement of networks, equipment, IT systems and software, as well as pre-emptive expenses to mitigate the risks of failures.
-In addition, we continually train our personnel on the information security risks and provide tools to each individual in order that they can help to protect our IT systems and mitigate the cybersecurity risk.
-However, if we are unable or delayed in maintaining, upgrading or replacing our IT systems and software, the risk of a cyber security incident could materially increase.
-Any of these and other events could result in information system failures, delays and/or increases in capital expenses.
-The failure of information systems or a component of information systems could, depending on the nature of any such failure, adversely impact our reputation and results of operations.
+A significant breach of, disruption or damage to, or failure to maintain, upgrade or replace our IT systems and software could result in IT system failures, delays, the corruption and destruction of our data, misuse of data, extensive personal injury, property damage, loss of confidential information and significant cost increases.
+The failure of information systems or a component of information systems could, depending on the nature and extent of any such failure, adversely impact our reputation and results of operations.
+There can be no assurance that our ability to monitor for or mitigate cybersecurity risks will be fully effective, and we may fail to identify cybersecurity breaches or discover them in a timely way.